Code of conduct

 - Exercise and extra-curricular opportunities specifically for post 16 students

-- I-space programme that gives student a forum to discuss and become more knowledgeable about relationships, internet safety, sex, drug and alcohol
+- I-space programme that gives students a forum to discuss and become more knowledgeable about relationships, internet safety, sex, drugs and alcohol

 Student Voice: We carefully reflect on how our students are progressing through surveys which take place twice a year and also through our student board who liaise with students to share student opinions, thoughts and needs.

 Seeking Support: Where a specific concern arises students can self-refer by coming to see us to share concerns.
 We are well aware that students sometimes struggle with this initial step.
-In light of this we have a post 16 referral process.
-If a student appears to be struggling or a cause for concern to a member of staff then they will notify both the post 16 and inclusion team who will then review, discuss and put in place support for the young person whether it is academic support or pastoral.
+In light of this we have a Sixth Form referral process.
+If a student appears to be struggling or a cause for concern to a member of staff then they will notify both the Sixth Form and inclusion team who will then review, discuss and put in place support for the young person whether it is academic support or pastoral.
 Where a student is experiencing particular difficulties and require specialist support, we will direct them to one of the following organisations:

-- Place2Be: a counselling service that we offer within Academy specifically for Post 16 students https://www.place2be.org.uk/
+- Place2Be: a counselling service that we offer within Academy specifically for Sixth Form students https://www.place2be.org.uk/

 - Befriend a Family: http://www.befriendafamily.co.uk/